Adam Block (astrophotographer): Astrophotographer

 From the age of 13, Block has been an avid astrophotographer.
 His images and techniques have been featured in Astronomy Magazine, Sky & Telescope, National Geographic, Scientific American and L'Astronomie.
 Many have been used by space-based observatories as references for ground-based broadband images of objects.
-NASA has used Block's images over 90 times as Astronomy Picture of the Day.
+NASA has used Block's images over 100 times as Astronomy Picture of the Day.

 Block describes himself as a popularizer of astronomy through public outreach, but that "... astrophotography has much greater reach since the images I create can be seen by people around the world.”
 At the 2012 Advanced Imaging Conference, he received the annual Hubble Award for special contributions to the field of astroimaging.

 The Minor Planet Center credits Block with the discovery of asteroid 45298 Williamon, made on January 5, 2000.
 He also has an asteroid named for him, 172525 Adamblock.

-Block also discovered stellar tidal star streams associated with NGC 3614 in February of 2015.
+Block also discovered stellar tidal star streams associated with NGC 3614 in February 2015.

 Block offers instruction in astrophotography and techniques of image processing, both through magazine articles and personally through his online studios.